coffeemilkt/GroupMembersCS235/README.md

 ## Description

-A Web application that demonstrates use of Python's Flask framework.
-The application makes use of libraries such as the Jinja templating library and WTForms.
-Architectural design patterns and principles including Repository, Dependency Inversion and Single Responsibility have been used to design the application.
+A web-based digital podcast library (similar to Podchaser or ListenNotes), a platform where users can browse, search, and interact with a collection of podcasts.
+Users can also like podcasts, create playlists, and provide comments or ratings once logged in.
 The application uses Flask Blueprints to maintain a separation of concerns between application functions.
 Testing includes unit and end-to-end testing using the pytest tool.

 ## Installation